Dear MendMeShop,

 A Hip Replacement is a surgical procedure that replaces the hip joint with an artifical joint.
 Many MendMyHip customers have sped up their post-surgery recovery time with our therapeutic tools.

 Bursitis of the Hip (trochanteric bursitis) is so painful, many sufferers rely on a wheelchar for mobility.
-Hip Bursitis is the condition that responds extremely well to ultrasound treatments.
+Hip Bursitis is a condition that typically responds well to conservative treatments.

 The most common injury in the hip is snapping hip syndrome due to a tight illotibial band.
-This syndrome responds very well to BFST treatments.
+This syndrome responds very well to heat treatments.

 Hip Dislocations are very serious but uncommon injuries that occasionally can occur (usually from a traumatic event).
 If you suspect you have a dislocated hip, please seek medical attention immediately.